decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ### 3. The routing service create a routing table for each peer

-A route is a list of peer ids.
-It doesn't contain the source or destination, so for example if a->b->c:
-- the route between a and c is [ b ]
-- and the route between b and c is []
+It is a list of all the needed paths so all the network can be notified by the message.
+As every message is a broadcast, each peer needs to know the smallest set of paths that covers all the nodes.
+It will also notify the unreachable nodes, so the peer can do the relay by the Messaging Service.
+To calculate all the unreachable nodes, each peer will make a diff of the complete list of kwnon hosts against to all the nodes mentioned in all the paths.

 ```mermaid
 sequenceDiagram